ParkerAnderson130/Vertex/README.md

 ## Have Questions?

-That's it for now!
-Exiting features are going to be added in the future (saving user chat history is a big one).
+More features will be added in the future (saving user chat history is a big one).
-DM one of the lead software engineers or email him at [royswapnil07@gmail.com](mailto:royswapnil07@gmail.com).
+DM one of the lead software engineers or email [royswapnil07@gmail.com](mailto:royswapnil07@gmail.com).
-If you stumble upon an issue or have a feature request you are very welcome to open a Github issue or pull request.
-Have a great day!
+If you stumble upon an issue or have a feature request, you are welcome to open a Github issue or pull request.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/fire.png)](#contributors)